038-723460 Contact@DentalSmilePattaya.com

 Dental Implant

-Dental implants serve as artificial roots, firmly anchored into the jawbone, that support fixed or removable tooth replacements.
-This treatment is considered as the nearest thing to natural tooth function available in dentistry nowadays.
+Dental implants serve as artificial roots that firmly anchored into patient jawbone.
+It support fixed or removable tooth replacements.
+This treatment is considered as the nearest method of natural tooth function available in dentistry.
 Using the same principles and material used in joint replacement surgery, dental implants are securely anchored into bone and will attach to single or multiple replacement teeth.
 Implants are also used to anchor full-mouth dentures.

 A dental implant designed to replace a single tooth is composed of three parts: the titanium implant that fuses with the jawbone; the abutment, which fits over the portion of the implant that protrudes from the gum line; and the crown, which is created by a